Flight Compensation FAQ

 We will inform you immediately by email as soon as there is any change about your claim.
 You can login at My Claim using your email address and your claim ID and check all history and the current status of the claim.
 You also can contact us via e-mail at any time.

-How Long Will It Take Until I Get My Compensation Payment?
+How Long Will It Take Until I Receive Flight Compensation Payment?

 Some cases are successfully resolved within a few weeks and other cases could take more than a year.
 The processing time depends on each individual case, the airline’s regulation policy and the legal situation.
 After your claim is processed it is up to the airline to accept it.
 The volume of claims in a given moment during the year could also affect the processing times.